HVCC-Computer-Science-Club/csclub_welcome/CODE_OF_CONDUCT.md

 # 🌟 Code of Conduct

-Welcome to the Computer Science Club!
+Welcome to the Coding Club!
 We’re a community of learners, builders, and collaborators — and we’re committed to creating a welcoming and respectful space for everyone.

 ---